 I love, love love movies, watching them and discussing them...thus the birth of The Curvy Film Critic!!!

 Host/Producer/FilmCritic-Expert, I am an member of such esteemed organizations as Critics Choice Association, African American Film Critics Association, Online Association of Female Film Critics and Alliance of Women Film Journalists.
-My op-eds or features have been seen in VARIETY, RogerEbert.com, Maltin on Movies, as well as being a frequent Guest Contributor to Fox 11-LA, NPR, Good Day LA, Turner Classic Movies and KCRW Press Play with Madeline Brand.
+My op-eds or features have been seen in VARIETY, RogerEbert.com, Maltin on Movies, as well as being a frequent Guest Contributor to Fox 11-LA, NPR, Good Day LA, Turner Classic Movies, KCRW Press Play with Madeline Brand and Cherry Picks.

 Catch my reviews on The Curvy Critic with Carla Renata - LIVE!!!
 Mondays 5pm PST via You Tube or Facebook Live.
 If you like what you read please shout me out and subscribe to The Curvy Critic on YouTube.
 You can chat with me across all social media platforms @TheCurvyCritic and as always, thanks for supporting a sista'